josephaorahim/ASU_CSE340_Dockerfile/README.md

 - [ ] How to map your host drive to the container

 ## Why Docker for my ASU assignments?
-Dockerfile I used at ASU to help me with projects/assignments.
-For example, in CSE340 I used this Dockerfile to have access to tools such as GDB to debug my code and automate building my project with make.
+Why did I use Docker?
+I used Docker because I was having issues debugging my CSE340 projects and it allowed me to build an environment for my projects that allowed me to debug and execute my code on Ubuntu 18.

 ## Dockerfile
 Take the following contents and put them in a file called ```Dockerfile``` in your project directory.